droidchef/gsoc-proposals/karsai1993-self-service-app.md

 * my working time is flexible, so I can work when I want

-* As I can work fast and efficiently, in the last two weeks, I had enough time to get deeply into the MifosXDroid and Self Service App applications, reporting issues, solving problems besides my job, so this would not be a problem in the summer, either.
+* As I can work fast and efficiently, in the last week, I had enough time to get deeply into the MifosXDroid and Self Service App applications, reporting issues, solving problems besides my job, so this would not be a problem in the summer, either.

 * I can work in this project at least 5 hours a day in the week and 8 hours a day in the weekend which is 41 hours.